 Oxygen Sensor Replacement

-The oxygen sensor was developed in the early 1980’s, and is an vital component of your vehicle’s emission control system.
+The oxygen sensor was developed in the early 1980’s and is a vital component of your vehicle’s emission control system.
 Resembling a spark plug, the sensor is installed so that it sits directly in the car’s exhaust stream, where it measures the exhaust and determines the amount of oxygen present, which will then help the sensor determine necessary adjustments the engine can make to the amount of fuel being used in the engine in an effort to run at maximum efficiency.
-If you need an oxygen sensor replacement in Knoxville, TN or the surrounding areas, give People’s Choice Auto Repair a call at .
+If you need an oxygen sensor replacement in Oak Ridge, Knoxville, TN, or the surrounding areas, give People’s Choice Auto Repair a call at (865) 272-3379.
 We can diagnose and repair oxygen sensors in a wide range of automobiles and we would be happy to help you clear up any “check engine light” codes that may be appearing.

 O2 Sensor Failure